dougeby/IntuneDocs/intune/wandera-mtd-connector-integration.md

 6. Wandera completes the connection and returns you to the RADAR admin console.
 Repeat the process to **Grant** access for additional configurations, as needed.

+### Configure the sycnhronization group

+In the following procedure, you create a group in Intune for use by Wandera synchronization.
+You add  to this synchronization group the iOS and Android apps for Wandera that you'll assign to devices.
+While you don't have to create these apps before creating the group, we recommend doing so.
+This way you can add the apps to the group when you create it, and won't need to remember to return to edit the group to add them later.

+To create these apps, see [Add and assign MTD apps](mtd-apps-ios-app-configuration-policy-add-assign.md).

+#### To create the synchronization group

     While in the RADAR console, copy the name of the **SyncOnly** group that appears below **EMM Label**.
-You'll use this name to configure a group in Intune for synchronization in a later step.
+You'll use this name to configure a group in Intune for synchronization in step 8.

    ![Integrations and permissions](media/wandera-mtd-connector-integration/integrations-and-permissions.png)